John Moores Jr.: Family and education

 John Moores was the eldest son of Sir John Moores, businessman and founder of the Littlewoods empire and Ruby Knowles.
 He had two sisters and one brother.
 His older sister Betty Suenson-Taylor, The Dowager Lady Grantchester, who married her husband Kenneth Bent Suenson-Taylor, 2nd Baron Grantchester, his younger brother Sir Peter Moores, CBE, DL and younger sister Janitha Moores.

-He was educated at Eton College, Berkshire, from the Autumn of 1941 where he excelled academically and in sports, and later spent 2 years at Syracuse University in New York in the late 1940s studying a business course.
+He was educated at Eton College, Berkshire, from the Autumn of 1941 where he excelled academically and in sports, and later spent two years at Syracuse University in New York in the late 1940s studying a business course.

 Personal life

 John Moores married twice.
 First in London to Helen Sheila Moore on 21 December 1949.
-They had four children, Susan born in November 1950, John Moores III on 30 June 1952, Simon on 7 June 1955, and Patrick in 1958, but they divorced in December 1962.
+They had four children: Susan, born on her father's 22nd birthday in November 1950; John Moores III on 30 June 1952; Simon on 7 June 1955; and Patrick in 1958, but they divorced in December 1962.
 He married a second time to Jane Stavely-Dick on 19 October 1963 in Devon.
 They had three children, Toby in 1965, Barnaby in 1966, Lucy in 1969, and adopted a son, Kevin, aged 10 in 1978.

 He died suddenly on 22 May 2012.